HSBC Direct CD review

 - Online.
 Complete your forms the do-it-yourself way on HSBC‘s website:

-- Choose your CD’s term — 6, 12 or 24 months — and click Apply Online underneath your chosen term.
+- From the Certificates of Deposit page on HSBC‘s site, choose your CD’s term — 6, 12 or 24 months — and click Apply Online underneath your chosen term.

 - Fill out the application, including your name, date of birth, Social Security number and email address.
 Click Continue.